Welcome to SleepDisorderHelp.com!

 2. Screen with the "Sleep Disorders Inventory for Students" (SDIS) because it is the only sleep screening inventory available that screens for all of the major sleep disorders in children and teens that impair daytime performance & health.

-3. If parents discover that their child/teen has high scores on one or more scales of the SDIS, they may need to take their child/teen to a pediatric sleep specialist for a comprehensive evaluation, diagnosis, and treatment, unless it is a behavioral sleep disorder.
-The SDIS report gives excellent recommendation to parents of children with behavioral sleep problems that can often be corrected by parents and child/teen following the SDIS report recommendations.
+3. If parents discover that their child/teen has high scores on one or more scales of the SDIS, they need to show this report to their child's pediatrician and they may need to take their child/teen to a pediatric sleep specialist for a comprehensive evaluation, diagnosis, and treatment, unless it is a behavioral sleep disorder.
+The SDIS report gives excellent recommendation to parents of children with behavioral sleep problems that can sometimes be corrected by parents and child/teen following the SDIS report recommendations.

 Dr. Kathy Bradley-Klug, Ph.D., Associate Professor and Coordinator of the Graduate Programs in School Psychology at the University of South Florida, Tampa, FL states: